matklad/terminal-editor/plan.md

   the folded mode, the number of lines is limited by maxOutputLines.
 Add `terminal-editor.toggleFold` command.
 - [X] Change the `status` command to add `...` before the closing `=` if the total size of the output is larger than maxOutputLines.
-  Implementation notes: Added isOutputTruncated() private method to check if combined stdout/stderr exceeds maxOutputLines when folded.
-Modified status() method to add "..." before closing "=" when output is truncated in folded mode.
-Updated snapshots to reflect new status format.
+NOTE THAT `...` is shown for long output even if it is folded!
 - [X] If the cursor is on the status line, and the status line has `...` (the output is large), the tab key should run `toggleFold` command.
   Implementation notes: Added keybinding for Tab key in package.json that maps to terminal-editor.toggleFold